weigert/c-embed/README.md

 Files stay as the files which they are, and can thus be manipulated appropriately by your editor of choice, with the embedding occuring at build time.

-### Limitations

-Because `c-embed` uses the preprocessor to expand the `-Dcembed=...` macro into symbols and map them for access, we are limited by the lack of preprocess macro-iteration and therefore can only embed as many files as we are willing to copy and paste lines in `c-embed.h`.
-Currently I have 16 embeddable files.
-See below for a potential long-term fix.

-Additionally, because filesystem accesor tokens `/` and `.` are not valid identifier tokens in C/C++, they must be converted, in this case to underscores `_`.
-Therefore, embedding files with ambiguous (for C/C++) names like `data_txt,data.txt` will result in undefined behavior and should be avoided.
-This is potentially also fixable (see below).

 ## Future Work

 It would be interesting to consider if the file system could be made (temporarily) writeable in RAM.
 But this is beyond the purpose of this library.